liferay/liferay-docs/develop/tutorials/articles/25-frontend-customizations/01-overriding-module-jsps.markdown

     This is the module containing the original JSP.

-2. The exact version of the hot module to which the fragment belongs.
+2. The exact version of the host module to which the fragment belongs.

 Both are declared using the OSGi header `Fragment-Host`.